 Final Grade Appeal

 As a student you have the right to appeal decisions and practices that affect your academic standing, according to the Final Grade Appeals Policy (#217).
 If you disagree with your final grade assigned in a particular course and have grounds for appeal, you may file a formal appeal.
-The grounds for appealing a grade include:
+Grounds for appealing a final grade include:

 - Extenuating circumstances beyond the student’s control that affected the student’s academic performance or made it impossible for the student to write

 Note: You may not appeal individual items of work such as examinations quizzes, projects, assignments, practicums, or field work assessments except in the context of an appeal of the final grade.